Blaizzy/mlx-embeddings/docs/Manpage.md

 `export HOMEBREW_NO_INSECURE_REDIRECT=1` rather than just `export HOMEBREW_NO_INSECURE_REDIRECT`.

+  * `HOMEBREW_ARCH`:
+    If set, Homebrew will pass cpu type name to compiler by `-march` option instead of `-march=native`.
+This is affected on Linux only.

   * `HOMEBREW_ARTIFACT_DOMAIN`:
     If set, instructs Homebrew to prefix all download URLs, including those for bottles, with this variable.
 For example, `HOMEBREW_ARTIFACT_DOMAIN=http://localhost:8080`